broadinstitute/wot/README.md

 Flag | Description
 --- | --- |
-**--matrix** | Normalized gene expression matrix.
+**matrix** | Normalized gene expression matrix.
-**--cell_days** | Assigns days to cells
+**cell_days** | Assigns days to cells
---gene_set_scores | Apoptosis and cell cycle scores used to compute growth rates.
+gene_set_scores | Apoptosis and cell cycle scores used to compute growth rates.
 If not specified, a constant growth rate is used.
-The wot tool [gene_set_scores](#gene_set_scores) can be used to compute gene set scores.
---local_pca | Use principal component analysis to reduce the dimensionality of the expression matrix locally in the space of consecutive days.
-Thirty components are used by default.
---day_pairs | Pairs of days to compute transport maps for --gene_filter | File with one gene id per line to use for computing cost matrices (e.g. variable genes) --out | Base name for output files
+The wot tool [gene_set_scores](#gene_set_scores) can be used to compute gene set scores. local_pca | Use principal component analysis to reduce the dimensionality of the expression matrix locally in the space of consecutive days.
+Thirty components are used by default. day_pairs | Pairs of days to compute transport maps for gene_filter | File with one gene id per line to use for computing cost matrices (e.g. variable genes) out | Base name for output files

 ## <a name="validation">Optimal Transport Validation</a>